 People communicate to

-reduce current discomforts (needs).Which of these did you each need in
+reduce current discomforts (needs).Which of these did you each

 this practice situation?